ashishpawar517/ashishpawar517.github.io/src/data/blog/vscode-vim.md

     },
 ```

 This is more of my setup.
-Complete setup file can be found [here](https://gist.github.com/ashishpawar517/6722036359e59601ff3c82fcb5a13b6d), I will create a separe blog article on my fav vim keybinds which are crazy super cool!
+Complete setup file can be found [here](https://gist.github.com/ashishpawar517/6722036359e59601ff3c82fcb5a13b6d), I will create a separate blog article on my fav vim keybinds which are crazy super cool!
 Thanks for reading.

-_Happy Writing!_
+_Happy Coding!_